Web Scraping with JavaScript & Node.js: A Practical Guide

 console.log(`First author found: ${firstAuthor}`);

-• Array.from(...) converts the NodeList from querySelectorAll into an array we can map over.
+• Array.from(...) turns the NodeList into a real array you can map over.

 // --- Example: Clicking the 'Next' button (if it exists) ---